Real life stories of children with spelling difficulties, where an underlying visual problem was diagnosed and treated with Vision Therapy.

 Can you relate to any of these stories?

-If your child has been diagnosed with a learning difficulty, a vision problem may be the underlying cause.
+If your child has been diagnosed with spelling, a vision problem may be the underlying cause.
 Schedule a vision evaluation as soon as possible.

 Vision therapy can help your child gain the visual skills they need for academic success, while improving their self-confidence along the way.